chris-pikul/async-synchro/README.md

   // At this point the lock is acquired and work can be performed ...

-  // You must ALWAYS call the releaser when using acquire()! release();
+  // You must ALWAYS call the releaser when using lock()! release();
 } catch(err) {
   // Most likely, the Mutex was cancelled and the